MS NOW: 2021–2024

-Meanwhile, as part of her new contract with NBCUniversal, Rachel Maddow took an extended hiatus from her program to focus on other film and podcast projects, with rotating guest hosts filling in for her.
-Upon Maddow's return, she announced that she would only host the show on Monday nights beginning in May 2022, and continue to feature guest hosts throughout the rest of the week.
-The guest hosts appeared under the MSNBC Prime banner until August 16, 2022, when Alex Wagner became the permanent host in the timeslot with the premiere of Alex Wagner Tonight.
+As part of her new contract with NBCUniversal, Rachel Maddow took an extended hiatus from her program to focus on other film and podcast projects; she was replaced with rotating guest hosts.
+When she returned, beginning in May 2022, she only hosted the show on Monday nights and featured guest hosts throughout the rest of the week.
+The guest hosts appeared under the MSNBC Prime banner until August 2022, when Alex Wagner became the permanent host in the timeslot with Alex Wagner Tonight.

-Ahead of the 2022 mid-term elections, The Last Word with Lawrence O'Donnell was temporarily replaced on Friday evenings from October 14 to November 8, 2022, by The Kornacki Countdown, a weekly series hosted by MSNBC political analyst Steve Kornacki.
-On March 19, 2023, MSNBC premiered the new Sunday-morning program Inside with Jen Psaki, which was hosted by former White House press secretary Jen Psaki.
+In October 2022, ahead of the midterm elections, The Last Word with Lawrence O'Donnell was temporarily replaced on Friday evenings by The Kornacki Countdown, a weekly series hosted by MSNBC political analyst Steve Kornacki.

+In November 2022, MSNBC parted ways with Tiffany Cross; her show The Cross Connection, was temporarily replaced by guest hosts under the MSNBC Reports banner.

+In March 2023, MSNBC premiered the Sunday-morning program Inside with Jen Psaki, hosted by former White House press secretary Jen Psaki.
 Between February and September 2023, the Monday edition of All in with Chris Hayes also featured rotating guest hosts, with Chris Hayes only hosting from Tuesdays to Fridays to accommodate Hayes' other projects.
-On September 7, 2023, it was announced that the program would be replaced by an additional Monday-night edition of Inside with Jen Psaki beginning September 25.'
+In September 2023, the program was replaced by an additional Monday-night edition of Inside with Jen Psaki.

+In December 2023, MSNBC announced that Luke Russert would return to the network to lead its new live event franchise "MSNBC Live".

-On January 13, 2024, MSNBC revamped its weekend schedule, ending Mehdi Hasan's 9 p.m. show on Sundays and introducing an ensemble show—The Weekend—hosted by Alicia Menendez, Symone Sanders-Townsend, and Michael Steele from 8–10 a.m. on Saturday and Sunday mornings.
-The revamp would also end Yasmin Vossoughian Reports, Symone, and American Voices, and move The Sunday/Saturday Show with Jonathan Capehart into the 6 p.m. slot and The Katie Phang Show to 12 p.m. on Saturdays.
-Ayman would also expand to two hours each on Saturdays and Sundays, and Alex Witt Reports would take over Yasmin Vossoughian's vacated two hours, now airing from 1–4 p.m. on Saturdays and Sundays.
-The 5 p.m. hour would be filled by the week-in-review shows The Beat Weekend and MSNBC Prime Weekend on Saturday and Sunday, which air highlighted segments from The Beat and MSNBC's weekday lineup respectively.
+In January 2024, MSNBC revamped its weekend schedule, ending Mehdi Hasan's 9 p.m. show on Sundays, and introducing The Weekend—a weekend morning panel show with Alicia Menendez, Symone Sanders-Townsend, and Michael Steele.
+Yasmin Vossoughian Reports, Symone, and American Voices were cancelled, The Sunday/Saturday Show with Jonathan Capehart was moved into the 6PM slot and The Katie Phang Show was moved to 12 p.m. on Saturdays.
+Ayman was expanded to two hours each on Saturdays and Sundays, and Alex Witt Reports took over Yasmin Vossoughian's vacated two hours, now airing from 1–4 p.m. on Saturdays and Sundays.
+The 5 p.m. hour was filled by the week-in-review programs The Beat Weekend and MSNBC Prime Weekend on Saturday and Sunday respectively.